yasir2000/openwrt-oldwiki-md/MediaMVPHowTo.rst

 The [https://dev.openwrt.org/ticket/1262 MVPrelay] server is part of OpenWRT ([https://dev.openwrt.org/browser/packages/net/mvprelay Kamikaze] distributions only) and must be active in order to boot the newer MediaMVP's.
 The first parameter is the port on which [http://mvpmc.wikispaces.com/mvprelay mvprelay] is to listen; the last parameter is the network address of the TFTP server.

 === MediaMVP Configuration ===
-The MediaMVP obtains its configuration from a file on the TFTP server; this file is named with the name of the firmware followed by ".config", so for dongle.bin  this would be dongle.config.
-This configuration can be used to mount individual NFS or CIFS shares,  set preferences or to select skins/themes for display by the device.
+The MediaMVP obtains its configuration from a file on the TFTP server; this file is named with the name of the firmware followed by ".config", so for dongle.bin  this would be dongle.bin.config.
+This configuration can be used to mount individual NFS or CIFS shares, set preferences or select skins/themes for display by the device.

+On startup, tftpboot/dongle.bin.config is copied to /etc/dongle.config on the MediaMVP and executed as a startup/configuration script.

 Example dongle.config files are [http://mvpmc.wikispaces.com/dongle.config here].

+For instance, to mount an NFS share and launch the mvmpc application, create dongle.bin.config as:

+{{{
+# Setup time, date, hostname
+TZ='EST+5EDT,M3.2.0/2,M11.1.0/2' ; export TZ
+echo "TZ='EST+5EDT,M3.2.0/2,M11.1.0/2'; export TZ" > /etc/shell.config;
+rdate -s 192.168.1.1
+HNAME=`mvp` ; export HNAME

+# Mount an NFS share from OpenWRT as network-attached media storage
+mkdir /var/media;mount -t nfs -o nolock,tcp,rsize=4096,wsize=4096,nfsvers=3 192.168.1.1:/opt/ /var/media/

+# Mount some Win2000 CIFS drives from a desktop PC
+mkdir /var/c;mount.cifs //192.168.1.142/sea /var/c -o user=myself,pass=verysupersecret
+mkdir /var/d;mount.cifs //192.168.1.142/dee /var/d -o user=myself,pass=verysupersecret

+# Add additional options here to change user interface or configure streaming from Linux PC's/MythTV/ReplayTV and the like...

+# Invoke mvpmc
+mvpmc -f /etc/helvB18.pcf -o composite -S 0 -s 192.168.1.1 -b /data/livetv -p mythtv -u mythtv -y 192.168.1.1 -T mythconverg -r /var/myth -F /var/myth/cfgs/$HNAME.cfg &
+}}}

 ----
 CategoryHowTo